processone/tsung/docs/conf-monitoring.rst

 ==========

-Tsung is able to monitor remote servers using several backends that communicates with remote agent; This is configured in the *<monitoring>* section.
-Available statistics are: CPU activity, load average, memory usage.
+Tsung is able to monitor remote servers using several backends that communicates with remote agent.
+This is configured in the ``<monitoring>`` section.
+Available statistics are: CPU activity, load average and memory usage.

 Note that you can get the nodes to monitor from a job scheduler, like: